-After a career in police work, Mark Hanf turned to ACCEL to finish unfinished business.
+After a career in police work, Mark Hanf turned to St. Ambrose to finish unfinished business.

 As the years went by and promotions within the Seattle, Wash., Police Department kept coming, Mark Hanf's decision to leave St. Ambrose midway through his junior year in favor of a fulltime job in law enforcement didn't seem to be a problem.

 "I was able to achieve most of my goals by working hard and being ambitious," Hanf said.
 "Much of the time, people assumed that I had a degree.
 But I never said that I did."

 Still, one person always knew the truth about his early departure from college in 1980: Hanf himself.

 That's why upon retiring from the Seattle force after 28 years and returning to Iowa two years ago, Hanf was happy to discover St. Ambrose.